Chart Color Schemes

 AreaSearch analysis reveals Russell Vale significantly outperforming the majority of regions assessed nationwide

-Russell Vale's workforce is skilled with prominent representation in essential services sectors.
-The unemployment rate was 1.3% as of June 2025.
+Russell Vale has a skilled workforce with prominent representation in essential services sectors.
+Its unemployment rate is 1.9% as of September 2025, which is below Rest of NSW's rate of 3.8%.

 Frequently Asked Questions - Employment